azure-octo/dapr-apim-demo/README.md

 ### Self-hosted APIM Gateway

 To connect the self-hosted gateway to APIM service, we will need to create a Kubernetes secret with the APIM gateway key.
-Start by getting the key from APIM API:
+Start by getting the key which your gateway will use to connect to from APIM:

-> Note, the maximum validity for access tokens is 30.
+> Note, the maximum validity for access tokens is 30 days.
 Update the below `expiry` parameter to be withing 30 days from today

 ```shell
 curl -i -X POST -d '{ "keyType": "primary", "expiry": "2020-10-10T00:00:01Z" }' \